 Step 4: Connect to the Device with Esper CLI

 Then, copy the device ID from Esper and use Esper CLI to connect to the device.
+The following command is an example.

 $ espercli secureadb connect -d SNA-SNL-1234